Central Sahel, Burkina Faso

 ANALYSIS:

 While Burkina Faso, Mali and Niger each face distinct challenges, these states also share a legacy of structural vulnerabilities, weak governance, limited state presence and porous borders.
-Although the military authorities in each country have expressed a goal of advancing security to protect civilian lives, risks to civilians have amplified amidst a deteriorating security situation and efforts to investigate allegations of atrocities by state actors have been undermined.
+Although the military authorities in each country have expressed a goal of advancing security to protect civilian lives, the security situation has continued to deteriorate, amplifying risks to civilians.
+While the FAMa has a record of human rights violations, the scale of crimes has increased since the deployment of Russian paramilitaries.

 Populations continue to be targeted and persecuted on the basis of their ethnic and/or religious identity.
 The VDP’s actions fuel abuses and possible atrocity crimes, aggravate ethnic tensions, encourage militant recruitment among pastoralists and contribute to prevailing impunity.
-The growing use of aerial weapons during counterinsurgency operations has contributed to indiscriminate violence, civilian harm and possible war crimes.
+The growing use of air and drone strikes, IED attacks, rocket and mortar shellings underscore a shift in combat tactics and has contributed to indiscriminate violence, civilian harm and possible war crimes.

 RISK ASSESSMENT: